 “Although the closest habitable planet might orbit a red dwarf star, the closest one we can easily prove to be life-bearing might orbit a white dwarf,” said Loeb.

-Their paper has been accepted for publication in the Monthly Notices of the Royal Astronomical Society and is available online.
+Their paper has been accepted for publication in the Monthly Notices of the Royal Astronomical Society.